-Expected outcome Competitiveness of the rail sector compared with other modes of transport Outcome indicators Note: they will be further developed in future SPDs Average cost of VA, SSC and ERTMS TA Average duration of VA, SSC and ERTMS TA ETCS costs (trackside and on-board) Number of reported, assessed and proposed for elimination national rules (absolute numbers and trend to be monitored) Competitors' market share in freight/passenger Rail's modal share of total transport in freight/passenger Progress towards outcome in 2022 Increase evidence and knowledge to support impact and outcome-based decision making Expected resource envelope: Human resources Financial resources 2.38 FTEs € 0 Fee-based No
+Expected outcome Competitiveness of the rail sector compared with other modes of transport Outcome indicators Note: they will be further developed in future SPDs Average cost of VA, SSC and ERTMS TA Average duration of VA, SSC and ERTMS TA ETCS costs (trackside and on-board) Number of reported, assessed and proposed for elimination national rules (absolute numbers and trend to be monitored) Competitors' market share in freight/passenger Rail's modal share of total transport in freight/passenger Progress towards outcome in 2022 Increase evidence and knowledge to support impact and outcome-based decision making Expected resource envelope: Human resources 16 Financial resources 17 Fee-based 2.38 FTEs € 0

-Project FTEs € Output indicator in line with the accountability ceiling Target ERA1188 Impact assessments 1,03 €- Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued
+Project FTEs € Output indicator in line with the accountability ceiling Target ERA1188 Impact assessments 1,03 € - Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued

-&lt;sup>16 The human resources are shown in FTE, not headcount.
+16 The human resources are shown in FTE, not headcount.
 While the Agency employs 203 staff, they only represent a total 198.94 FTE for 2022 due to working patterns and recruitment procedures.
 For more information, please refer to Annex IV.

-&lt;sup>17 The financial resources shown here only take into account the operational expenditures.
+17 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-ERA1189 Ex-post evaluations 0,50 €- Number of completed ex-post evaluations At least one ERA1195 Statutory reporting on railway system 0,60 € - Annual assessment report on achievements of CSTs 31/03/2022 Report on Safety and Interoperability Available by end of Q2 ERA1196 Data and information analysis 0,10 €- Internal and external survey requests delivered on time Requests supported in line with the Agency Survey Framework.
-ERA1223 Women in transport 0,15 €- Implementation of action plan of the gender equality audit 70% Publication of theses/dissertations and possibly traineeship at ERA 100% Working together with EASA and EMSA on common issues related to women in transport Ongoing
+ERA1189 ERA1189 Ex-post evaluations 0,50 €- Number of completed ex-post evaluations At least one ERA1195 Statutory reporting on railway system 0,60 €- Annual assessment report on achievements of CSTs 31/03/2022 Report on Safety and Interoperability Available by end of Q2 ERA1196 Data and information analysis 0,10 €- All ERA staff survey requests are resolved Requests supported in line with the Agency Survey Framework.
+ERA1223 Women in transport 0,15 €- Publication of theses/dissertations and possibly traineeship at ERA 100% Working together with EASA and EMSA on common issues related to women in transport Ongoing